Unnatural History (novel): Plot

+Writing and development

+Orman and Blum were newly married when they were writing the book.
+Orman described it as "an absolute cow to write".

+The book introduces the character variant of Dark Sam to the series, a dark-haired drug-using version of the character from an alternative history.

 It is implied that Professor Daniel Joyce is the Doctor's father.
 His name is a reference to various un-made Doctor Who scripts that gave the Doctor's father's name as Ulysses and the book of the same name's author, James Joyce.
-In the final Eighth Doctor book The Gallifrey Chronicles, a flashback shows a Time Lord character called Ulysses also working with someone called Larna and a human called Penelope who might be the Doctor's human mother.
+This is the first reference to the character, but in the final Eighth Doctor book The Gallifrey Chronicles, a flashback shows a Time Lord character called Ulysses also working with someone called Larna and a human called Penelope who might be the Doctor's human mother.
 Joyce's assistant Larna, may be the same Larna from The Infinity Doctors as several other plot points from The Infinity Doctors are mentioned briefly in the book.